nickydwyer/Atlas/README.md

 Atlas is an intelligent platform for analyzing, understanding, and discovering complex application landscapes through AI-powered analysis, using knowledge graphs and hybrid document document vector indexing.

+## TL;DR
+The following comprehensive documentation describes the Atlas concept in detail, to find out how to get started quickly with installing, running Atlas and analysing your needs head to the [quickstart guide](#-quick-start)

 ## 📑 Contents

 - [Transforming Knowledge Graph Development and Retrieval using LLMs](#transforming-knowledge-graph-development-and-retrieval-using-llms)